 Although it would be possible to automatically log in to Instagram in order to access this data, this approach is risky since it can lead to the banning of your account by Instagram.
 Sure, you could create a fake Instagram account and use that instead, but that’s beyond the scope of this article and against Instagram terms and conditions.
 We don't recommend that you do this and none of our scrapers support it.

-Over time, Instagram has been increasingly limiting the data you can access without login, so you’ll need to test to see what you can scrape.
+Over time, Instagram has been increasingly limiting the data you can access without login, so you’ll need to test to see what you can scrape without logging in.

 Using an Apify actor to scrape the data

 Our Instagram Scraper is one of many actors available in Apify Store.
 Apify actors are cloud programs that accept input, perform their job, and generate some output.
 They can be run manually in the app, using the API or scheduler.